saagarsocean/bullforce/README.md

     ```bash
     git clone https://github.com/saagarsocean/bullforce.git
     ```

-2. Navigate to the frontend directory:
+2. Navigate to the project directory:
     ```bash
     cd bullforce
     ```

-3. Install the dependencies:
+3. Navigate to the `client` directory:
     ```bash
+    cd client
+    ```

+4. Install the frontend dependencies:
+    ```bash
     npm install
     ```

-4. Start the development server:
+5. Start the development server for the frontend:
     ```bash
     npm start
     ```

    The frontend should now be running at `http://localhost:3000`.

 ### Backend Setup

-1. Navigate to the backend directory:
+1. Go back to the root of the project directory and navigate to the `api` directory:
     ```bash
+    cd ..
-    cd server
+    cd api
     ```

 2. Install the backend dependencies:
     ```bash
     npm install
     ```

-3. Create a `.env` file in the root of the backend directory with the following variables:
+3. Create a `.env` file in the root of the `api` directory with the following variables:

     ```env
     MAIL_HOST=smtp.gmail.com